christianbammann/Automated-EEG-Signal-Based-Sleep-State-Classification/README.md

 # Automated EEG Signal-Based Sleep State Classification and Analysis

 This project presents an automated approach for sleep stage classification using electroencephalogram (EEG) signals from the PhysioNet Sleep-EDF Expanded dataset.
+Manually scoring these signals is time-consuming and subject to variability, motivating the use of machine learning for automation.
+In this work, classical models (Support Vector Machine and Random Forest) and a 1D Convolutional Neural Network (1D-CNN) are used to classify 30-second EEG epochs into five sleep stages:
+Wake, N1, N2, N3, and REM.
+EEG signals were preprocessed and segmented, with handcrafted features extracted for classical models, while the 1D-CNN operated directly on raw EEG signals.
+Performance was evaluated using accuracy, balanced accuracy, and macro F1-score.
+Results show that the 1D-CNN outperforms classical methods, particularly in minority classes such as REM, while N1 remains the most challenging stage due to its transitional nature.
+These findings demonstrate the effectiveness of deep learning for EEG-based sleep staging and highlight areas for improvement, including handling class imbalances and incorporating temporal modeling.

 ---